Rethinking failure in polymer networks: a probabilistic view on progressive damage: Mechanical response of single chains

 \subsection{The classical chain}

-To demonstrate the merit of the proposed framework, we consider a chain characterized by the maximum force $\forcemax=5\,\mathrm{nN}$ and the Kuhn length $\lenref=1\,\mathrm{nm}$, where each Kuhn segment has $\bonds=5$ chemical C-C bonds with $\De=150\,\boltzmann T$ \citep{Wang2002,Beyer2000,Zhang2003,Wang2019}.
+To demonstrate the merit of the proposed framework, we consider a chain characterized by the maximum force $\forcemax=5\,\mathrm{nN}$ with $\monomers=40$ Kuhn segments of length $\lenref=1\,\mathrm{nm}$, where each Kuhn segment has $\bonds=5$ chemical C-C bonds with $\De=150\,\boltzmann T$ \citep{Wang2002,Beyer2000,Zhang2003,Wang2019}.
 The chain is stretched such that its end-to-end distance $\etoe$ increases from $0$ to rupture.

 Fig. \ref{fig:chain_behavior}a plots the normalized force on the chain $\force/\forcemax$ as a function of the normalized end-to-end distance $\rat=\etoe\,/\,\monomers\,\lenref$.
 The force $\force$ is calculated via Eq. \ref{eq:force_chain} through procedure A (Sec. \ref{subsec:Procedure-A}) using the tilted Morse potential (Eq. \ref{eq:morse_potential}).
 It is worth noting that Kuhn segments along the chain experience a force $\forcemon\le\force$, with $\forcemon=\force$ for segments that are aligned along the end-to-end vector (i.e $\theta=0$).
 The dotted and the dashed curves denote the predictions according to the FJC model with rigid Kuhn segments and the modified FJC (m-FJC), in which $\etoe/\monomers\lenref=\left(\coth\left(\force/\force_{c}\right)-\force_{c}/\force\right)\left(1+\force/\force_{s}\right)$ \citep{Smith1996,Zhang2003}.
 The latter accounts for the entropic and enthalpic responses at low and high forces, with $\force_{c}\approx\boltzmann T/\lenref$ and $\force_{s}$ as the characteristic conformational and stretching tensions, respectively.
 In Fig. \ref{fig:chain_behavior}a, we follow experimental findings and set $\force_{c}\approx4\,\mathrm{pN}$ and $\force_{s}\approx10\,\mathrm{nN}$ and show that the present model follows the trend of the m-FJC.
 It is worth mentioning that the m-FJC overestimates the chain force and does not account for the limiting rupture force.
 The introduction of the tilted Morse potential in the proposed model includes a maximum force and therefore provides a practical physically-motivated tool to predict chain scission.
 The shaded region marks the forces for which the probability of failure is $>60\%$.